Internal Family Systems Research Fellowship

 The selected Fellow will be mentored by Zev Schuman-Olivier, MD who is the Founding Director and Research Director for the Center for Mindfulness and Compassion (CMC) in the Department of Psychiatry at CHA.
 They will be able to participate in the clinical post-doctoral training opportunities associated the CHA Department of Psychology post-doctoral training program and receive a post-doctoral fellowship academic appointment to Harvard Medical School Department of Psychiatry (unless they already have a Harvard Medical School appointment).
 The Fellow will be mentored by CHA faculty with expertise in IFS interventions (Martha Sweezy, PhD, Hanna Soumerai, LICSW, Mary Catherine Ward, LICSW, Larry Rosenberg, PhD) and will be able to engage with Dr. Richard Schwartz, PhD, who will serve as an IFS mentor.

-Unless they have already completed an approved prior IFS training, the clinical research Fellow is expected to participate in formal Level 1 and Level 2 IFS trainings at no cost to the Fellow.
-Level 1 training participation will be encouraged to have started prior to the start of the fellowship year.
-After acceptance in the fellowship, CMC and the Foundation for Self-Leadership will work with fellows to schedule an online Level 1 training if it has not already been completed by the applicant, which may require attendance by the applicant during several weekday and weekend days prior to the fellowship start date.
+Unless they have already completed an approved prior IFS training, the clinical research Fellow is expected to participate in a formal Level 1 or Level 2 training during the post-doctoral year with financial support from the Foundation for Self-Leadership.
+Level 1 training participation will be encouraged to have started prior to the start of the fellowship year, when possible.
+After acceptance in the fellowship, CMC and the Foundation for Self-Leadership will collaborate with fellows to schedule an online Level 1 training if it has not already been completed by the applicant.

 Eligibility

 Our sponsor the Foundation for Self-Leadership, and CMC expect the selected post-doctoral researcher to be a highly qualified researcher with great potential in the field.
-The selected researcher should either be fully credentialed in a field of specialty or have completed a dissertation for a PhD in psychology, cognitive science, (or equivalent) and seeking a full-time post-doctoral placement.
+The selected researcher should either be fully credentialed in a field of specialty or have completed a dissertation for a PhD in psychology (or equivalent), and seeking a full-time post-doctoral placement.
 Recruitment for the fellowship will prioritize applications from psychologists and psychiatrists, but strong candidates from all related fields are also able to apply.

 The identified Fellow should be willing to engage in extensive, IFS-focused research that will be vetted through publications in peer-reviewed journals and presented in reputable forums and conferences.
 The Fellow is expected to apply for external funding from leading granting agencies where applicable and pursue development as an independent investigator.